RepLDM: Reprogramming Pretrained Latent Diffusion Models for High-Quality, High-Efficiency, High-Resolution Image Generation: Conclusion

 \section{Conclusion}

-In this paper, we propose an effective, efficient, and training-free pipeline named \framework, capable of generating HR images with higher quality while accelerating the generation process. \framework divides the denoising process of an LDM into two stages: (\textbf{i}) attentive training-resolution denoising, and (\textbf{ii}) progressive high-resolution denoising.
-The first stage aims to generate a latent representation through the proposed \ag, which enhances the structural consistency by leveraging a novel parameter-free self-attention mechanism.
+In this paper, we reprogram pretrained LDMs, unlock their potentials, and propose \framework for high-quality, high-efficiency, high-resolution image generation. \framework divides the denoising process of an LDM into two stages: (\textbf{i}) \moduleone stage, and (\textbf{ii}) progressive upsampling stage.
+The first stage generates structurally enhanced latent representations through the proposed \moduleone, employing a novel parameter-free self-attention mechanism.
 The second stage iteratively performs upsampling in the pixel stage, thus eliminating the artifacts caused by latent space upsampling.
 Extensive experiments show that our proposed \framework significantly outperforms SOTA models while achieving $5\times$ speedup in HR image generation.